Design Practices

 Online: In state $470.00 Out of state $1352.00

 Students learn the fundamental basic sketching using Adobe Illustrator.
 Course assignments focus on creating garments using Adobe Illustrator software.
-Project is final portfolio of customer profile, mood board, fabric board, color board and 12 Adobe Illustrated coordinate group both fronts and backs.
-The basic of Illustrator is taught so students are capable of going into the Advanced Adobe Illustrator course learning technical sketching for technical packets.
+Project is final portfolio of customer profile, mood board, fabric board, color board, and 12 Adobe Illustrated coordinate group both fronts and backs.
+The basics of Illustrator is taught so students are capable of going into the Advanced Adobe Illustrator course, learning technical sketching for technical packets.

 CRN Section Day Time Location